AAP’s Punjab CM candidate to be announced next week: Arvind Kejriwal

-The Aam Aadmi Party’s national convenor and Delhi Chief Minister Arvind Kejriwal said on Wednesday the party’s chief ministerial candidate for the Punjab Assembly polls will be announced next week.
+Amid speculation and hectic internal lobbying, Aam Aadmi Party national convener Arvind Kejriwal on Wednesday said the party’s chief ministerial candidate for the Punjab Assembly elections would be announced next week.

+While state AAP president Bhagwant Mann has been the frontrunner for the post, the party has so far refrained from naming him as its chief ministerial face.

+At a press conference he addressed in Chandigarh, when asked if Mann would be the party’s CM face, Kejriwal said, “When you have waited so long for the name, why not wait a little longer?”

+At a rally in Barnala in January 2019, Mann, in the presence of his mother and Arvind Kejriwal, took a vow not to “touch liquor”.
+He had earned high praise at the time from Kejriwal for his public vow, yet, party sources say, there is still some unease amongst the AAP leadership over naming him as the CM candidate.

+His supporters say that what would eventually tilt the scales in his favour is his popularity and the fact that he has a direct connection with voters.

-Kejriwal said the law and order situation in Punjab has been deteriorating and that was reflected by the incidents of sacrilege, Ludhiana bomb blast and the breach in the security perimeter of Prime Minister Narendra Modi.
+Meanwhile, speaking to the media at the Chandigarh airport after arriving in the state on a two-day visit, Kejriwal hit out at the Congress government, saying the law and order situation in the state has been deteriorating and that the incidents of sacrilege, the Ludhiana bomb blast and the breach in the PM’s security perimeter were proof of this.

-He also said when the AAP forms the government in Punjab all these issues will be addressed.
-He was speaking to reporters at the Chandigarh airport after arriving in the state on a two-day visit.

-“For the past many years Congress and Badals have been looting Punjab.
-This will now come to a stop.
-Punjab will be prosperous now and its good time is about to start.
-It is my belief that the law and order situation is deteriorating in Punjab going by the cases of sacrilege, bomb blast and breach of PMs security,” he said.

 “The Channi government is unable to handle law and order.
 People are very scared.
-When our govt comes to power we assure that we will take steps to improve law and order.
-We will also ensure that all those guilty of previous incidents of sacrilege are also punished,” he added.
+When our government comes to power, we assure that we will take steps to improve law and order.
+We will also ensure that all those guilty of previous incidents of sacrilege are punished,” he said, adding, “For many years now, the Congress and Badals have been looting Punjab.
+This will now come to a stop.
+Punjab will be prosperous now and its good days are about to begin.”

-The AAP has already announced its candidates for 109 of the 117 Assembly seats in Punjab.
+AAP has announced its candidates for 109 of the 117 Assembly seats in Punjab.

-Punjab assembly election will be held in a single phase on February 14 and the votes will be counted on March 10 along with those in Uttar Pradesh, Goa, Manipur and Uttarakhand.
+The Punjab Assembly election will be held in a single phase on February 14 and the votes will be counted on March 10 along with those in Uttar Pradesh, Goa, Manipur and Uttarakhand.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines